Get experience while making an impact

 What can I expect from this program?

 Develop for Good is a challenging but rewarding experience.
 We push students to search for creative solutions in ambiguous environments where solutions may not be obvious.
 Sometimes, as often happens in industry, projects are blocked due to unexpected factors or circumstances that arise.
 To succeed, students must be radically proactive and become strong independent contributors, as well as collaborative team players.
-Although our internal resources, leadership, and mentors will be there to support you every step of the way, students like you are the ones who build the product and make the magic happen.
+Although our internal resources, leadership, and mentors will be there to provide support, students like you are the ones who must hold themselves and each other accountable to delivering the product and ultimately making the magic happen.

 And trust us; the challenge is well worth it.
-Many of Develop for Good's alumni have told us about using their project experiences to stand out in interviews and secure offers from some of the most competitive tech opportunities in the industry.
-If you're someone who enjoys rolling up their sleeves and exercising grit, this experience will be delightful for you.
+Develop for Good alumni have told us about leveraging their project experience to stand out in interviews and secure offers from some of the most competitive opportunities in the industry.
+If you're someone who enjoys rolling up their sleeves and exercising grit, this experience will be meaningful for you.

 What will I get out of this program?

 Technical project experience.
-Hone your skills in product, engineering, and design with a multi-month tech project.
+Hone your skills in product, design, and engineering with a multi-month tech project.

 Make real impact.
 Our nonprofit projects have reached millions of real lives across countries all over the world.

 Industry professional mentorship.
-Get personalized feedback on your contributions from a mentor dedicated to supporting you.
+Get personalized feedback on your contributions from mentors dedicated to supporting you.

 A case study for your resume.
 Update your portfolio with proof of your impressive work.

 Soft skill development.
-Stand out in your next behavioral interview by working for a real client in a team.
+Stand out in your next behavioral interview by sharing stories of challenges you overcame to build a solution for a real-world client.

 An intercollegiate network.
 Befriend talented fellow students from colleges everywhere.